*2020 Competition Launching June 30*

-The Office of the Vice-President (Research) will fund, through the Grant Assist Program, up to five separate grant applications in which a University of Alberta faculty member is the Project Director.
+The Office of the Vice-President (Research & Innovation) will fund, through the Grant Assist Program, up to five separate grant applications in which a University of Alberta faculty member is the Project Director.

 Up to $10,000 per team, contingent upon eligible expenses.